-Portland and Multnomah County will continue to participate in regional climate change preparation efforts, including sharing information with other metropolitan areas in the Pacific Northwest such as Seattle and Vancouver, BC, as well as the local jurisdictions throughout the Willamette Valley.
-In addition, the City and County will continue to work with partner organizations such as Metro, Portland State University, the Department of Geology and Mineral Industries and the Oregon Climate Change Research Institute to understand local climate projections, impacts and preparation strategies.
-Also, awareness will be raised among the general public and health professionals of new and changing public health risks associated with climate change.
+Portland and Multnomah County will continue to participate in regional climate change preparation efforts, including sharing information with other metropolitan areas in the Pacific Northwest such as Seattle and Vancouver, BC, and local jurisdictions throughout the Willamette Valley.
+In addition, the City and County will continue to work with partner organizations such as Metro, Portland State University, the Department of Geology and Mineral Industries and the Oregon Climate Change Research Institute to understand and track local climate projections and impacts, and the effectiveness of preparation strategies.
+Awareness will also be raised among the general public and health professionals of new and changing public health risks associated with climate change.